 Misty’s first post-baby stay was almost three months long, punctuated by brief visits home.
 Since then, we have worked out a “visitation” schedule.
-Weekdays, Misty stays home with us and on weekends she stays with my folks.
+Weekdays, Misty stays home with us, and on weekends she stays with my folks.
 When I brought out the leash Friday morning, Misty did her usual berserk dance, following me impatiently until I buckled her in the front seat of my SUV (yes, she wears a doggie seatbelt).

 My experiment with the stroller failed.
 Baby was not interested in touring the expanse of grass and trees.
-Instead, he insisted on sitting in grandma’s lap.
+Instead, he insisted on sitting on grandma’s lap.
 Wearing a look of intense concern, the little one watched grandpa strum the guitar and sing.